bioidiap/bob.pad.face/doc/mc_autoencoder_pad.rst

     --sub-directory <PATH_TO_STORE_THE_RESULTS>                         # define your path here

 Once above script is completed, the MC data suitable for autoencoder fine-tuning is located in the folder ``<PATH_TO_STORE_THE_RESULTS>/preprocessed/``.
+Now the autoencoder can be fine-tuned.
+Again, the fine-tuning procedure is explained in the **Convolutional autoencoder** section in the documentation of the ``bob.learn.pytorch`` package.